Loading...

 How to Track Shopify Draft Orders and Related Active Salesforce Orders

-2 Mins Read
+By Team Sync Made Easy 2 Mins Read

 If you are managing eCommerce and CRM together, understanding how to track Shopify draft orders and related active Salesforce orders properly can save your team time and improve visibility across systems.
 When businesses rely on a strong Shopify Salesforce Integration, it becomes critical to know how draft orders move inside Shopify and how those transactions reflect as a Salesforce order in your CRM.